OpenDosimeter/OpenDosimeter/hardware/README.md

 ### 3D Printed Case
-We have designed 3D-printable cases for OpenDosimeter with different styles.
+We have designed a 3D-printable cases for the OpenDosimeter.
 Each case has two parts, a top and bottom.
 The ``.stl`` files can be found in the [case](https://github.com/OpenDosimeter/OpenDosimeter/tree/main/case) folder.

 ### Table of Materials
 Here are all of the required components and tools for assembly.
 Also included is the purpose, specification details, cost, and links to purchase each component.